mateusz-bielak/color-game/README.md

 # ColorGame
-You have to guess corectly which one color is described by the RGB code.
+You have to guess corectly which one color is described by the RGB code.<br>
 Choose between two game modes and start to guessing!